janstaffa/janstaffa/README.md

 ### Here is some **data** that you can **fetch** about me:

-- 🌱 I’m currently learning React with Redux
+- 🌱 I’m currently learning Typescript
 - 🧠 Points of interest:
   - Node.js with Express
   - React.js